onecommons/unfurl/docs/processing.rst

 Filters
 -------

-  :eval: Evaluates the given `expression` or function
+  :eval: Evaluates the given `expression <eval expressions>` or function
-  :mapValue: Resolves any expressions or template strings in the give map or list.
+  :mapValue: Resolves any `eval expressions` or template strings in the give map or list.
   :abspath: see `abspath`,
   :get_dir: see `get_dir`
   :which: Returns the full path to the given executable, like the ``which`` shell command.